HeliosLang/compiler/README.md

 }
 ```

-The Plutus-Light `if else` expression is syntactic sugar for nested Plutus-Core `ifThenElse` calls.
+The Helios `if else` expression is syntactic sugar for nested Plutus-Core `ifThenElse` calls.
 Internally the branches of Plutus-Core's `ifThenElse` are deferred by wrapping them in lambda expressions, and then calling the returned lambda expression with zero arguments (actually a 'unit' argument). `&&` and `||` also defer calculation of their right-hand arguments.

 Branch deferral is the expected behaviour for conventional programming languages.

 Each branch must evaluate to the same type.

 ### Function expressions
-Plutus-Light supports anonymous function expressions with the following syntax:
+Helios supports anonymous function expressions with the following syntax:
 ```golang
 my_add_integers: (Int, Int) -> Int = (a: Int, b: Int) -> Int {a + b}; ...
 ```